mikenopa-cz/mikdim/README.md

 * Run the command specified as `prepare-command-dev` in the image configuration (usually there is no reason to use such a command, but it is possible)
 * Build the image according to the specified Dockerfile with the environment variables specified as `environment-dev` in the image configuration
 * Tag the resulting image (see later)
+* Development build is triggered by the `--dev` option.

 ### Production build